delucca/template/doc/guides/contributing/pull-requests.md

 git push origin my-branch
 ```

-It is also frequently necessary to synchronize your Pull Request with other changes that have landed in `main` by using `git rebase`:
+It is also frequently necessary to synchronize your pull request with other changes that have landed in `main` by using `git rebase`:

 ```shell
 git fetch --all